Disordered Gibbs measures and Gaussian conditioning: Low temperature: proof of Theorem

 then

-Indeed, with $v=1$ and $\E H^\gamma_N(\bs)=0$, the proof does not change at all.
-Generalizing to general $v>0$, is just a matter of scaling, while allowing for a vanishing (normalized) expectation only requires a straightforward modification.
+Indeed, with $v=|\Gamma|=1$ and $\E H^\gamma_N(\bs)=0$, the bound \eqref{eq:Gamma-concl} follows from Theorem \ref{thm:high-temp} (see \eqref{eq:HighTempCondUnif}) applied with $\bar \Sigma_N$.
+Generalizing to general $v>0$ is just a matter of scaling, see \eqref{eq:variance-bd}.
+By going over the proof, one can check that allowing for vanishing expectation and uniform bound over $\gamma$ for $|\Gamma|>1$ only requires straightforward modifications.